KHReddy7416/ElectroHub-Sales-Analysis-PowerBI/README.md

 This repository contains an interactive Power BI dashboard built to analyze ElectroHub's sales performance.
 It leverages data-driven insights to explore sales trends, profitability, customer behavior, and promotional impact.

-## 📁 Files Included
+## 📁 File Included
-- `ElectroHub_Sales_Report.pbix` – Power BI report with all visualizations.
-- `ElectroHub_Sales_Data.xlsx` – The dataset used to generate insights in the report.
+- `ElectroHub_Sales_Report.pbix` – Power BI report with all visualizations and the dataset used to generate insights in the report.

 ## 📊 Key Dashboard Features